coralfussman/original_Wallet/README.md

 2. Run a transform with `babelify`, using the same presets as with Webpack (i.e. `@babel/preset-env` and `@babel/preset-react`) in order for the browser to read our React JS files.
 3. Run a transform with `sassify` in order to bundle our SCSS files, and to convert the SCSS into regular CSS.
 4. Perform the bundle.
-5. Pipe into a `vinyl-source-stream` with the `destFile` as an argument.
+5. Pipe into a `vinyl-source-stream` with the `destFile` name as an argument.
 6. Pipe the stream into the `destFolder`.

 Try running `npm run gulp-prod` to produce the browserify bundle, then run `npm start` to see if it worked.